How to Stop Premiere Pro from Crashing

 Tip #1: Install the Latest Graphics Driver

-Mac computers automatically install the latest graphics driver with each system update, but Windows computers require additional maintenance to stay up-to-date.
+Mac computers automatically install the latest graphics drivers with each system update, whereas Windows computers require additional maintenance to stay up-to-date.

 Windows users can find out which graphics driver they are using by going to Control Panel > Device Manager > Display Adapters > Driver.